-As a biology major, you can explore a wide range of interest areas: ecology, genetics, botany, marine biology, human physiology, biochemisty, ornithology, and more.
-You’ll discover that our professors are passionate in multiple areas and are active in study and research.
+As a Biology major, you can explore a wide range of interest areas: ecology, genetics, botany, marine biology, human physiology, biochemisty, ornithology, and more.
+You’ll discover that our professors are passionate about multiple areas and are active in their study and research.

-A major in biology will give you a solid background for graduate school, medical school, or the work force.
-You have the option of pursuing either a bachelor of science or a bachelor of arts degree in biology.
-Our program also incorporates rigorous coursework in related disciplines of math, physics, chemistry, earth sciences, and computer sciences.
+A major in Biology will give you a solid background for graduate school, medical school, or the work force.
+You have the option of pursuing either a bachelor of science or a bachelor of arts degree in Biology.
+Our program also incorporates rigorous coursework in the related disciplines of math, physics, chemistry, earth sciences, and computer sciences.

-Bryn Athyn students have recently pursued internships in science education at the Philadelphia Academy of Natural Sciences, health administration at Abington Hospital, technical writing at Popular Science magazine in New York City, and organic farming in Costa Rica.
+Bryn Athyn students have recently pursued internships in science education at the Philadelphia Academy of Natural Sciences, in health administration at Abington Hospital, in technical writing at Popular Science magazine in New York City, and in organic farming in Costa Rica.

 Environmental Sciences | Bryn Athyn maintains a partnership with the Pennypack Ecological Restoration Trust (PERT), which provides a wealth of opportunities for biological research and study.
 One ongoing collaborative project between Bryn Athyn College and PERT is our Deer Study.